CharlieHess/slack-poker-bot/README.md

 - [x] Logic for player order
 - [x] Programmable bot classes
 - [ ] Logic for a betting round
+  - [x] Cycle through players in order, tallying actions
+  - [x] Allow hands to be ended early or with showdown
+  - [ ] More robust processing of player action
 - [ ] Logic for player's chip stacks
 - [ ] Handle split pots
 - [ ] Deployability (Heroku or whatever)